Ireland Baldwin Appears To Wear Nothing But A Leather Jacket In Sizzling New Photo

 “You see people in person who do that sh*t all day, and then you’re just like, ‘Well, that’s completely not the same person that’s on the internet.’
 If you have social media, use it to help.
 Young girls are the ones that spend the most time on social media, and look at what you do, and they want to be that,” added Ireland.

 Fans can hope for more fun updates in the coming days.
-In the meantime, those that can’t get enough should check out her rocking a black swimsuit.
+In the meantime, those that can’t get enough should check out a photo of her rocking a black swimsuit.